 This is one of our favorite hikes in the world.
 Climb the rocky coastline, watch seals playing in the water, walk across a wide, almost deserted expanse of beach, and view some of the prettiest coastline of South Africa.

-See Also: Hiking Robberg Peninsula
+LEARN MORE: Hiking Robberg Peninsula

 Hippo and Whale Watching in St. Lucia